localhost94/kraicklist-php/README.md

 ## About Sample Data

 The data is translated from Arabic to English using Google Translate, so sometimes you will find funny translation on it. 🤣

+## Arya Submission

+1. Search for problem or bug inside the code
+2. Write down list of improvements
+a.
+Add sort by in search form
+b.
+Add sort asc or desc based on sort by
+c.
+Add pagination
+d.
+Add metaphone function to search by phonetics keywords extracted from title and contents
+3. Add documentation in controller
+4. Add unit test to test the function
+5. Add heroku deployment for laravel